microsoft-dx/ASP.NETCoreMVA/2.Introduction into ASP.NET Core/README.md

 - Change the Debug drop down in the toolbar to the application name
     ![image](https://cloud.githubusercontent.com/assets/2546640/23097455/40937bfc-f602-11e6-941f-f78a50799bc3.png)

 - Run the application and navigate to the root.
-It should show the hello world middleware.
+It should show the hello world.
 - Change the port to `8081` by adding a call to `UseUrls` in the `Program.cs`:

    ```